-Hamas releases two Israeli captives in Gaza, third to be freed shortly
+Hamas releases three Israeli captives in exchange for 183 Palestinians

-Hamas hands over Ofer Kalderon and Yarden Bibas to the Red Cross in Gaza’s Khan Younis, while Keith Siegel is to be freed in Gaza City.
+Hamas hands over Keith Siegel to the Red Cross in Gaza City, about an hour after Ofer Kalderon and Yarden Bibas were freed in Khan Younis.

-The Palestinian group Hamas has released two of three Israeli captives in the latest stage of a gradual exchange under a ceasefire deal that ended the 15-month Israeli genocide in Gaza.
+The Palestinian group Hamas has released three Israeli captives in two separate handovers, in the latest stage of a gradual exchange under a ceasefire deal that ended the 15-month Israeli genocide in Gaza.

 French-Israeli national Ofer Kalderon and Israeli citizen Yarden Bibas were handed over to the Red Cross in the southern Gaza Strip city of Khan Younis, Al Jazeera TV showed on Saturday.